Connecting other devices

 If the connected external display doesn’t support HDCP, the image on the external display is limited to 480p resolution.
 For full resolution output, connect a display that supports HDCP.

-You can connect an external audio system to the display using the stereo 3.5 mm out connector (pictured).
+You can connect the display to an external audio system using the Stereo 3.5 mm Out connector.
 This disables the display’s internal speakers.
 Alternatively, you can connect an external audio system directly to a room computer.

-You can also connect an external audio system to the display using the HDMI 2.0 out connector on the connector panel.
+You can also connect an external audio system to the display using the HDMI 2.0 Out connector on the bottom connector panel.

-If you have external sound system with audio return channel (ARC), you can output the display’s audio to the sound system by connecting the display’s HDMI-1 connector on the side connector panel (pictured) to the HDMI Out connector on the sound system’s receiver.
+If you have an external audio system with HDMI ARC (Audio Return Channel) or eARC (Enhanced Audio Return Channel), you can output the display’s audio to the audio system by connecting the display’s HDMI In connector on the side connector panel to the HDMI Out connector on the audio system’s receiver.

 A room control system enables users to control a room’s lighting, audio system, and possibly, the display.
 Some installations may require you to integrate the display with a room control system.

-You can use the display’s RS-232 connector to connect a third-party external control system to the display (see or Managing the display using RS‑232).
+You can use the display’s RS-232 connector to connect a third-party external control system to the display.

 Note